DHBW-FN-TIT20/know-where-you-go/CodingGuidelines.md

 4. Open curly braces always go on the **same line** as whatever necessitates them.
 5. Use a single declaration per variable statement (i.e. use `var x = 1; var y = 2;` over `var x = 1, y = 2;`).
 6. Separate function from the JSX if it takes more than one line (i.e. button click).
+7. Do not use inline styles.
+Use separate CSS files instead.
-7. Use 2 spaces for indentation.
+8. Use 2 spaces for indentation.
    > VSCode: *View* -> *Command Palette...* -> *"Indent Using Spaces"* ->  **2**

 ## Structure within components